-- (a) A list of staff and length of service.

-- (b) A description of staff meetings.

-- (c) A description of other staff duties that are not related to teaching or administration duties.
+- (a1) A list of staff and length of service. - (b) (2) A description of staff meetings. - (c) (3) A description of other staff duties that are not related to teaching or administration duties.

 2226.9 Financial Status

 Evidence of financial capacity, which may be shown by one of the following: